KaiStraka/galaxy-classification-cnn/README.md

     Optimizer: Adaptive moment estimation (Adam),
     Loss function: Cross Entropy.

-The files work in a simple fashion and must be run in a specific order:
+The files are straightforward and run in a specific order:

-GalModel.py: the model logic and architecture, gets called by all other files and does nothing if run alone.
+**GalModel.py**: includes GalCNN class and image preperation functions, gets called by all other files.

-1 gal_train.py: training loop.
-Select the amount of epochs to train (Line 23) and let it run.
-The trained model will be saved as                      "galaxy_model1.pth", my particular trained model file is also uploaded.
+1 **gal_train.py**: training loop utilizing the training subset.
+Select the amount of epochs to train for (Line 23) and let it run.
+The trained model will be saved as "galaxy_model1.pth", my particular trained model file is also uploaded in the repository.
+Note all three training, validation and test files will print start and end times along with their respective info.

-2 gal_validation.py: validates the trained model on a separate validation subset and gives an accuracy and loss reading.
+2 **gal_validation.py**: validates the trained model on a separate validation subset and gives an accuracy and loss reading.

-3 gal_test.py: similar to validation, it runs the trained model on another separate subset and gives an accuracy and loss reading.
+3 **gal_test.py**: similar to validation, it runs the trained model on another separate subset and gives an accuracy and loss reading.

-4 gal_classifier.py: classifies locally stored images.
+4 **gal_classifier.py**: classifies locally stored images.
 Input the desired image path (Line 17) and let it run.
-A prediction and confidence             will be printed.
+A prediction and confidence percentage will be printed.

 Through many iterations, a final [testing] Accuracy of ~ 75.2 % and Loss of ~ 0.67 was achieved.
 These values are not intended to be extraordinary, the goal of this project was to become familiar with CNNs and image classification, that goal was achieved.